 What are Diuretic Agents?

-Diuretics are a class of medication that stimulates urine production to promote the excretion of excess water and sodium in patients who are fluid overloaded.
+Diuretic agents are a class of drugs that stimulates urine production, which promotes the excretion of excess water and sodium.

-Loop diuretics are one of the most common types and they work by blocking the reabsorption of sodium in the ascending loop of Henle in the kidneys.
+Loop diuretics are the most commonly prescribed type of diuretic.
+They work by inhibiting the reabsorption of sodium and chloride in the loop of Henle in the kidneys.

-This facilitates the excretion of water and sodium from the body.
+This increases the amount of water and salt that is excreted from the body.

-Furosemide (Lasix) is the most common type of loop diuretic agent, and it is typically administered for the treatment of CHF, pulmonary edema, peripheral edema, and hypertension.
+Furosemide (Lasix) is the most common type of loop diuretic and is typically administered to patients with hypertension, peripheral edema, CHF, and pulmonary edema.

 Diuretic Agents Practice Questions: